 Veja’s hypothesis is that by increasing the economic value of the Amazon, in a sustainable way as opposed to the economic value of cutting down the trees for lumber, you increase the likelihood of keeping the Amazon whole and thriving.
 Veja has purchased 265 tons of organic cotton directly from South American farmers, the equivalent, in weight, of about 64 elephants.

 First off, as I alluded to above, these are stylish sneakers.
 As a city kid who grew up in Philly, having an appreciation for a nice pair of sneakers is natural.
 I wouldn’t say I’m a avowed sneakerhead, but I try to rock relatively stylish sneakers.
 Despite the fashion world’s brief flirtation in 2018 with big, chunky, lame Dad sneakers, I definitely wouldn’t be caught dead in a pair of all-white, battleship size New Balances.

 Veja’s website talks a lot about their design process.
 They are thoughtful about the look of their shoes.
 As compared to the major sneaker behemoths out there like Adidas and Nike, Veja isn’t churning out dozens of new styles every season, throwing spaghetti at the proverbial wall to see what sticks.

 In terms of comfort, my pair of Veja had some early issues.
 I’ve worn these for 6 months now and for the first few weeks, if not 1-2 months, it was touch and go.
 The pair I bought started off a bit stiff.
 The tip of the tongue was oddly rough and occasionally irritated my ankle.

 However, the Vejas have always performed well in terms of comfort while walking.
-They've never felt uncomfortable in terms of the bottom of my feet.
-I've covered some pretty long walks in my Vejas without any issues.
-In fact, this weekend while visiting Raleigh, NC, I logged almost 17,000 steps and never gave a thought to the bottom of my feet (the other parts of my body are a different story, it was a work out!).
+They’ve never felt uncomfortable in terms of the bottom of my feet.
+I’ve covered some pretty long walks in my Vejas without any issues.
+In fact, during a recent weekend while visiting Raleigh, NC, I logged almost 17,000 steps and never gave a thought to the bottom of my feet (the other parts of my body are a different story).

 The takeaway is some patience is needed.
 After some breaking in, the comfort level is excellent.